Protestantism in the United Kingdom: Political events

 The English Civil War (1642–1651) was largely influenced by the Protestant Reformation.
 While England struggled between Catholicism and Protestantism, Scotland was experiencing a significant impact from the Reformation and its ideas.
 A strong Presbyterian following had developed, but the Church of Scotland did not agree with King Charles I's expectations of the Protestant religion.

 Oliver Cromwell, an English MP born in Huntingdon, emerged victorious at the end of the Civil War.
 Once he gained control of England, Cromwell established a radical religious government.
 He organized the Assembly of Saints, a firm and strict sect of Protestantism that was very similar to Puritanism.
-The Assembly remained strong in England until the reign of Charles II, who ended many of the strict practices of Puritanism.
+The Assembly remained strong in England for 10 years until the reign of Charles II, who ended many of the strict practices.

 When Parliament passed the Act of Toleration of 1689, dissenters received freedom of worship within England.
 Catholics were not included in this act of Parliament, but members of other religions, most notably Protestantism, were officially protected from persecution based on their faith.

 Protestantism in other countries of the United Kingdom

 Northern Ireland

-Although Northern Ireland is considered more Protestant than the Republic of Ireland, it has still retained more Catholics than other nations in the United Kingdom.
-The Presbyterian Church in Ireland and the Church of Scotland have been closely tied in the past.